 Weight

 Both plastic window options are significantly lighter in weight than traditional glass windows.
-For this reason, they are easier to be transported and cost less money to ship.
+For this reason, they are easier to transport and cost less money to ship.
 Acrylic windows weigh as little as half their counterpart.
 Polycarbonate windows are 10 to 20 times lighter than glass.

-What Drawbacks are Associated with Window Glass Alternatives?
+What Are the Drawbacks of Window Glass Alternatives?

 While there are many notable advantages to opting for a glass window alternative, no product is perfect.